 In case you got all starry eyed and bushy tailed having read the title beware that you cannot get something for nothing.
 Either of the two four week loading blocks of the thirteen week Russian cycle pack more work than most American squatters do in a year, no joke.
 You shall gain but you shall pay with sweat, blood, and vomit, Comrade.-“Pavel Tsatsouline”

 This is by no stretch of the imagination a beginners program.
-If you haven’t been lifting for more than a year do not even attempt Smolov.
-If you can add weight to the bar every week, than stick with a program that follows a linear progression model such as starting strength.
+If you haven't been lifting for more than a year do not even attempt Smolov.
+If you can add weight to the bar every week, than stick with a program that follows a linear progression model such as starting strength or try the less intense Smolov Jr Program.
 Smolov is intended for intermediate to advanced lifters, as the volume and overreaching will most likely cause overtraining in less adequate lifters.

 Smolov is a super cycle (a long training cycle composed of shorter, but different styles, of training cycles) with approximately five cycles.